The International Edvard Grieg Piano Competition is a biennial competition arranged by the Edvard Grieg Museum Troldhaugen in Bergen, Norway.

 In 2012 the competition was moved to Edvard Grieg Museum Troldhaugen in Bergen and renamed "The International Edvard Grieg Piano Competition".
 With this move, the prizes increased and the Bergen Philharmonic Orchestra entered as the orchestra for the final round, and as an important partner.

-Since 2014, The Kristian Gerhard Jebsen Foundation has been the main sponsor and exclusive private contributor of Grieg Competition.
-Through generous funding the Kristian Gerhard Jebsen Foundation has secured a competition on a high international level, organized by Edvard Grieg Museum Troldhaugen, which is part of KODE – Art Museums of Bergen.
+Since 2014, the foundation Stiftelsen Kristian Gerhard Jebsen has been the main sponsor and exclusive private contributor of Grieg Competition.
+Through generous funding the foundation has secured a competition on a high international level, organized by Edvard Grieg Museum Troldhaugen, which is part of KODE Art Museums and Composer Homes.

 The Grieg Competition aims to be a modern competition of high standards concerning impartiality and transparency.
 From 2016, Grieg Competition publishes all votes by the Jury after the competition has ended.

 The level of the competitors has been extraordinary high every year, so has the number of participants.
-The competition became a member of the Alink-Argerich Foundation in 2004.
+The competition became a member of the Alink-Argerich Foundation in 2004, and a member of the World Federation of International Music Competitions in 2017.

 - The 13th International Edvard Grieg Piano Competition was arranged from 1-8 September 2012